-IG14 The fair value aAt initial recognition an entity measures the fair value of financial instruments that are not traded in active markets. is measured in accordance with IFRS 13 Fair Value Measurement and paragraph AG76 of IAS 39.
+IG14 At initial recognition an entity measures the fair value of financial instruments that are not traded in active markets.
 However, when, after initial recognition, an entity will use a valuation technique that incorporates data not obtained from observable markets, there may be a difference between the transaction price at initial recognition and the amount determined at initial recognition using that valuation technique.
-In these circumstances, the difference will be recognised in profit or loss in subsequent periods in accordance with IAS 39-IFRS 9 Financial Instruments and the entity's accounting policy.
-Such recognition reflects changes in factors (including time) that market participants would take into account when pricing the asset or liability (see paragraph-AG76(b) of IAS 39 B5.1.2A(b) of IFRS 9).
+In these circumstances, the difference will be recognised in profit or loss in subsequent periods in accordance with IFRS 9 Financial Instruments and the entity's accounting policy.
+Such recognition reflects changes in factors (including time) that market participants would take into account when pricing the asset or liability (see paragraph B5.1.2A(b) of IFRS 9).
 Paragraph 28 requires disclosures in these circumstances.
 An entity might disclose the following to comply with paragraph 28: